afoote31/afoote31.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-Computer scientist interested in algorithms and computational complexity as well as making machine learning safer, more reliable, and interpretable.
+I am a computer scientist, interested in algorithms/computational complexity as well as making machine learning safe and interpretable.
 For my undergrad, I earned a BA in computer science from Wesleyan University, researching algorithms and computational complexity problems related to the solving of the combinatorial puzzle [Nonogram](https://en.wikipedia.org/wiki/Nonogram).
-For also earned an MA in computer science from Wesleyan University, developing a nonparametric test to evaluate feature importance scores for bias.
+I also earned an MA in computer science from Wesleyan University, developing a nonparametric test to evaluate feature importance scores for bias.
 Both of these efforts were advised by [Danny Krizanc](https://dkrizanc.web.wesleyan.edu/).

+This website is very much a work in progress, but feel free to look around!
+My CV linked at the top of the page has my email.

 <!-- and Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->